h0cean/fourgames-detailed/README.md

 # zero step

-buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)
+A.buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)

 B.ssh into host

 C.make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.

 # SSL configurations